MicrosoftDocs/bot-docs/articles/bot-service-manage-overview.md

 [!INCLUDE [applies-to-both](includes/applies-to-both.md)]

 In your browser, navigate to the [Azure portal](https://ms.portal.azure.com/), then select your resource application such as a **Bot Channels Registration**.
-In the left panel, you  will the sections described below.
+In the left panel, you  will see the sections described below.

 ### Bot settings overview